A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

 \subsection{Selective Range Restriction}

 In this section, we explain how to implement \sysname in DNNs.
-The first step is to {\em derive the restriction bounds} from the network through profiling, after which we transform the network to {\em insert Ranger} on selective layers.
-Finally, the protected DNN with \sysname can be released for deployment.
+The first step is to {\em derive the restriction bounds} from the network through profiling, after which the network is transformed to {\em insert Ranger} on selected layers.
+Finally, the protected DNN with \sysname is released for deployment.

-\textbf{Step 1: Deriving restriction bounds.} The restriction bound can be derived from: 1) the function itself, e.g., Tanh function has an inherent bound of $(-1,1)$: For these functions, we do not have to derive the restrction bounds from the ACT value distribution; 2) Statistical sampling: For functions that are unbounded (such as the ReLu function that does not have an upper bound), the restriction bound can be derived from sampling the distribution of the values in the function, from which we can choose an appropriate bound.
+\textbf{Step 1: Deriving restriction bounds.} The restriction bound can be derived from: 1) the function itself, e.g., Tanh function has an inherent bound of $(-1,1)$: For these functions, we do not have to derive the restriction bounds from the ACT value distribution; 2) Statistical sampling: For functions that are unbounded (such as the ReLu function that does not have an upper bound), the restriction bound can be derived from sampling the distribution of the values in the function, from which we can choose an appropriate bound.

 The selection of the bound can be adjusted based on whether we are willing to accept accuracy loss for resilience boosting.
 A conservative approach is to set the bound to the maximal value such that it is less likely to affect the accuracy of the model.
 Alternatively, we can also choose a smaller bound to gain higher resilience boosting at the cost of accuracy.
-We choose the conservative approach as the default configuration, but also study the latter approach in our evaluation.
+We choose the conservative approach as the default configuration, but also evaluate the latter approach (Section~\ref{sec:discussion}).